chrismwilliams/astro-theme-cactus/src/content/post/webmentions.md

 description: "This post describes the process of adding webmentions to your own site"
 publishDate: "11 Oct 2023"
 tags: ["webmentions", "astro", "social"]
-updatedDate: 8 April 2024
+updatedDate: 6 December 2024
 ---

 ## TLDR

 1. Add a link on your homepage to either your GitHub profile and/or email address as per [IndieLogin's](https://indielogin.com/setup) instructions.
 You _could_ do this via `src/components/SocialList.astro`, just be sure to include `isWebmention` to the relevant link if doing so.
 2. Create an account @ [Webmention.io](https://webmention.io/) by entering your website's address.
-3. Add the link feed and api key to and `.env` file with the key `WEBMENTION_URL` and `WEBMENTION_API_KEY` respectively.
-You could rename `.env.example` found in this template.
+3. Add the link feed and api key to a `.env` file with the key `WEBMENTION_URL` and `WEBMENTION_API_KEY` respectively, you could rename `.env.example` found in this template.
+You can also add the optional `WEBMENTION_PINGBACK` link here too.
 4. Go to [brid.gy](https://brid.gy/) and sign-in to each social account[s] you wish to link.
 5. Publish and build your website, remember to add the api key, and it should now be ready to receive webmentions!